 Other options include navigating the somewhat limited public transportation system and renting a car.

-We considered Uber to be by far the simplest option for navigating Cape Town, and it is quite affordable in the city!
+We considered Uber to be by far the simplest option for navigating Cape Town itself, and it is quite affordable within the city!

 …And on that note, Cape Town isn’t incredibly walkable.